 The Derwent Valley Mills, along the River Derwent in Derbyshire (25), is a world heritage site because the things that happened here in the past changed how we live and work across the world forever.

 They are the world’s first factories (5, 6, 7, 8, 9, 10) which spun silk or cotton thread to be made into stockings or cloth (11).
-They used water-power successfully on a large-scale for the first time anywhere in the world (12, 13, 14).
+They used water-power successfully on a large scale for the first time anywhere in the world (12, 13, 14).
 The cotton was grown in warmer climates than Britain and imported from across the Atlantic Ocean from plantations where enslaved Africans worked.
 Silk from moth cocoons was imported from Europe.
 Experience gained from building the large mill buildings, especially the iron-framed fire-proof buildings, helped pave the way for sky-scrapers and cities.

 The mills needed workers, so the mill owners built workers’ housing, schools and other facilities, to attract them (15, 16, 17, 18, 19).
 New transportation helped move people and goods faster than ever, changing from packhorses, to stagecoaches on toll roads, building canals and later steam railways (20, 21, 22).
 The changes that happened here helped start an Industrial Revolution that was copied around the world.

 These mills, water ways, workers’ housing and transport links are still here.
 They sit in a valley landscape that has changed very little and is surrounded by important water, farming and woodland habitats (23, 24).
 It is here for us to learn from today - to discover, explore and to protect for the future.